open-telemetry/opentelemetry-specification/specification/logs/data-model.md

   implementations that require the data to be stored or transmitted.
 We primarily care about 2 aspects of efficiency: CPU usage for serialization/deserialization and space requirements in serialized form.
-This is an indirect requirement that is affected by the specific representation of the Data Model rather than the Data Model itself, but is still useful to keep in mind.
+This is an indirect requirement that is affected by the specifics representation of the Data Model rather than the Data Model itself, but is still useful to keep in mind.